-2. A 4" diameter flue is required for proper performance.
+2. A 4" diameter Class A flue is required for proper performance.
+2' to 3' Single wall Stainless Steel pipe can be installed off the top of the stove if you can maintain 12" Clearance to combustibles until the use of Class A HT Insulated pipe is required.

-- 3. Always connect this unit to a chimney and NEVER vent to another room or inside a building. - 4.
-DO NOT connect to any duct work to which another appliance is connected, such as a furnace. - 5.
-DO NOT connect this unit to a chimney flue serving another appliance. - 6.
-DO NOT USE CHEMICALS OR FLUIDS TO START THE FIRE. - 7.
-The connector pipe and chimney should be inspected periodically and cleaned if necessary. - 8.
-Remember the clearance distances when you place furniture or other objects within the area.
+3. Always connect this unit to a chimney and NEVER vent to another room or inside a building.

+4. DO NOT connect to any duct work to which another appliance is connected, such as a furnace.

+5. DO NOT connect this unit to a chimney flue serving another appliance.

+6. DO NOT USE CHEMICALS OR FLUIDS TO START THE FIRE.

+7. The connector pipe and chimney should be inspected periodically and cleaned if necessary.

+8. Remember the clearance distances when you place furniture or other objects within the area.
 DO NOT store wood, flammable liquids or other combustible materials too close to the unit.